DragoonAethis/itch-dl/README.md

 - Can download game jams, browse pages (popular, newest, browse by tag...) and individual games.
 - Requires Python 3.8+, grab it from PyPI: `pip install itch-dl`
 - For development, use [Poetry](https://python-poetry.org/).
-- Optionally requires wget for site mirroring.

-How to use this:
+## How to use

 - Log into itch.io with the account you'd like to use for downloading.
-- Generate a new API key on your user account page: https://itch.io/user/settings/api-keys
+- Generate [a new API key](https://itch.io/user/settings/api-keys) on your user account page.
+- Check out which flags you can toggle: `itch-dl --help`
 - Run the downloader: `itch-dl --api-key <KEY> https://itch.io/jam/yourjamhere`
 - Wait.
 This is going to take a while.